 • Your circadian rhythm is a 24 hour cycle of biological activity set by your internal clock.
 Your sleep-wake cycle is one of many systems influenced by your circadian rhythm.

 • Your hormonal milieu, gene expression and core body temperature have a circadian rhythm.
 Together, they result in peak physical condition to train and recover in the late afternoon to early evening for most individuals.

 • The best time to work out is generally between 14:30 and 20:30 h if you have a regular sleep-wake cycle.

 • You can determine the optimal time to train by monitoring your maximum resting heart rate and training performance.
-Some people do just find training in the morning.
+Some people do just fine training in the morning.

 • If you can’t train when your body is primed to do so, supplement with caffeine pre-workout and schedule your workouts when you can always train.
 Getting in your workouts in the first place is of course always more important than when you do them.